wifisensing/PicoScenes-Manual/source/scenarios.rst

 Transmission, Reception and CSI Measurement with Non-Standard PHY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In previous two sections :ref:`sdr_rx` and :ref:`sdr_tx`, all Tx/Rx parameters are compatible with the official Wi-Fi *numerology*, which guarantees the interoperability between SDR device and COTS NICs.
+In previous two sections :ref:`sdr_rx` and :ref:`sdr_tx`, all Tx/Rx parameters are compatible with the official Wi-Fi *numerology*, which guarantees the interoperability between SDR device and COTS NICs, which **allows users to transmit frames with SDR and measure CSI with COTS NICs, or the reverse**.
 To maintain this interoperability, we use ``--preset`` conventions to specify various low-level parameters for SDR.
 In this section, we demonstrate several commonly used non-standard cases and explain some key parameters.

 Change Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++